How To Build A High-Performance Retail Sales Team

 How do you motivate an underperforming retail sales team?

 1. Give them retail sales training.
 First, give everyone the chance to learn and start over.
-If one can't or won't, sit down with them and get their buy-in.
-Here are several articles on retail sales training, online sales training, and my own streaming training SalesRX.com
+If one can't or won't, sit with them and get their buy-in.
+Here are several articles on retail sales training, online sales training, and my streaming training SalesRX.com

 2. Fire one of them.
 If, after you've given them new tools and training, nothing has improved, fire one of them who consistently is not performing.
 Few things wake a crew up as much as realizing the boss is serious.